-The evidence shows a mixture of underselling and overselling, with more instances of overselling than underselling by the imported product.99 More importantly, the pricing data show only limited competition from subject imports.100 Thus, we do not find any underselling to be significant.
+The evidence shows a mixture of underselling and overselling, with more instances of overselling than underselling by the imported product.
+More importantly, the pricing data show only limited competition from subject imports.
+Thus, we do not find any underselling to be significant.

 A major factor influencing the price of needle bearing wire is the price of its primary input, wire rod.
 As previously noted, the price of wire rod increased significantly during 1995 due to a supply disruption resulting from the Kobe earthquake.
 The price of wire rod eventually stabilized and began to decline during the second half of 1996.
-By March of 1997, the price of rod was 15 to 18 percent lower than it had been at its peak levels in 1995.101
+By March of 1997, the price of rod was 15 to 18 percent lower than it had been at its peak levels in 1995.

 The trends in U.S. producer prices for needle bearing wire over the period of investigation show a strong correlation with the trends in prices for wire rod.
-In fact, the evidence indicates that in 1995, U.S. merchant producers were able to raise their prices by more than the amount of their cost increases resulting from the wire rod shortage, and still were able to increase their shipment levels.102 In 1996, U.S. producer prices continued to increase, but by less than the average increase in unit costs.
+In fact, the evidence indicates that in 1995, U.S. merchant producers were able to raise their prices by more than the amount of their cost increases resulting from the wire rod shortage, and still were able to increase their shipment levels.
+In 1996, U.S. producer prices continued to increase, but by less than the average increase in unit costs.
 At the same time, U.S. merchant producers' shipment volumes declined.
-The explanation for U.S. merchant producers' inability to raise their prices to fully cover their cost increases in 1996 appears to lie, not in competition from imports of needle bearing wire (which continued to decline throughout the period), but in the business decision made by Petitioner to .
-As prices of wire rod began to fall in 1996, the Petitioner's efforts to raise prices further to cover caused it to lose business, as its customers realized that they could gain significant cost savings by fall substantially, this was because the particular shipment that comprised the entire volume for that quarter was a sale by of wire made from an .
+The explanation for U.S. merchant producers' inability to raise their prices to fully cover their cost increases in 1996 appears to lie, not in competition from imports of needle bearing wire (which continued to decline throughout the period), but in the business decision made by Petitioner to \\\.
+As prices of wire rod began to fall in 1996, the Petitioner's efforts to raise prices further to cover \\\ caused it to lose business, as its customers realized that they could gain significant cost savings by by \\\ of wire made from an \\\.
 Staff conversation on March 27, 1997 with Cheryl Coelho, Product Manager, E.C.D.